Malty44/EXP_Project2/README.md

 2. The data is stored in a database, which can be and should be created and renamed to your own liking, but a default database is provided and ready to run.
 We recommend that you change the database to your own if you know and/or have knowledge of database integration using `mongoose` and `mongodb` in `NodeJS`.

 3. All the data stored in the database is stored under <strong>JSON</strong> format, which is then converted into CSV using the python code found in the only python file in the root of the directory.
+This then will convert the data into visual representations of what you want to account for.
+The code is self explanatory using naming schemes that explain what they do themselves so a simple and quick read would be more than enough to understand what to change.

 ### Here are some key ideas for the safe navigation of the code